slowernews/slowernews/rationales/underrated.md

 When (and sometimes why) items were included, replaced or even deprecated.

+### László Nemes - Son of Saul

+2024-03-21

 ### Carlos Saura

 2024-02-19

 I discovered this director recently.
-Timeless ad completely underrated movies.
+Timeless and completely underrated movies.
 It's still early to make specific recommendations.

 ### DakhaBrakha - Baby